Moldex Respirator FFP3 NR D M/L, Air

 The disposable FFP3 NR D half mask in size M/L features pleated filter technology with 260% more filter surface, low breathing resistance and high absorption capacity, resulting in lower overall consumption.
 It protects against dust, smoke and water- and oil-based aerosols.
 Thanks to the clip fastener on the strap, the mask can be hung around the neck practically and easily.
 The mask is equipped with an additional dolomite dust test and combines the advantages of FFP and medical masks.
 It offers perfect protection in situations where the wearer and those around them need to be protected.
 The mask is individually packaged and complies with standards EN 149:2001 A1:2009 and EN 14683:2014.
 It protects against harmful water- and oil-based dusts and aerosols, CMR substances, radioactive particles, enzymes and airborne biological agents in risk groups 2 and 3.

-Defines the mask's coverage area (full face or half face), affecting protection level, visibility, and compatibility with other safety equipment.
+Determines the coverage area and design of the respirator, such as full face or half face, affecting protection level and compatibility with other safety equipment.

 - Respiratory Protection